 OTHER RAC COMMENTS:

-The project on an unleveraged basis has an IRR of __%A project financing could return as much as $153 million in Enron capital, however Enron would be subject to the contingent sponsor support.
+The project since inception on an unleveraged basis has an IRR of 4.43%.
+Lender financing would lower the IRR since the debt cost is higher than the unlevered project IRR.
+A project financing could return as much as $231.7 million in Enron capital; however Enron would be subject to contingent sponsor support obligations, which have fall-away provisions.

 The project continues to face challenges the least of which include the substantial cost overruns, the dispute with Furnas and adequate gas supply.
 A merchant strategy or a new gas contract could provide some upside to the current economics, but this has not been modeled.

 Enron has little choice but to fund the additional equity.
-The failure to fund our share would bring, at a mimimum, losses from write downs to our investment and potential litigation by the various contract parties (our equity partner, contractors, gas supplier, power offtake).
+The failure to fund our share would bring, at a mimimum, losses from write downs to our investment and potential litigation by the various contract parties (our equity partners, contractors, gas supplier, power offtake, etc.).

 MILESTONES: